Soulja Boy: World Poker Fund Holdings

 In May 2016, Soulja Boy signed a deal from World Poker Fund Holdings for five years.
 World Poker Fund is a builder and operator of online and event-based social gaming platforms and imprints.
 Soulja said of the deal: "I enjoy music, and of course gaming.
 Being an influencer is a form of currency."
 Way initially tweeted that the deal was for $400 million; however, that is the cap for the contract and not his payment from the company.

-SouljaGame
+SouljaGame video game console

-In December 2018, Soulja Boy released a video game console, called the SouljaGame.
-It drew criticism for being an "overpriced" emulator of Nintendo and Sega handheld games.
+In December 2018, Soulja Boy released a video game console called the SouljaGame.
+It drew criticism for being an "overpriced" emulator of Nintendo and Sega handheld games, which were actually rebranded versions of existing consoles developed by Chinese company Anbernic.
 On December 15, 2018, he announced the release of two more consoles: the Retro SouljaBoy Mini, which resembles a Nintendo Game Boy, and the SouljaGame Fuze, which looks similar to Microsoft's Xbox One and Sony's PlayStation 4.
 As of December 30, 2018, Soulja Boy has pulled the SouljaGame consoles off his store amid threats of a lawsuit from Nintendo.
-The SouljaGame website was seized by Nintendo and now leads to Nintendo's website.
 On January 12, 2019, Soulja Boy released another handheld on his SouljaWatch website called the SouljaGame Handheld; this console looks similar in appearance to Sony's PlayStation Vita.